mhmod2222/road_sgns_recog/README.md

-# road signs recognition using modified LeNet
+# road signs recognition using LeNet